AlvaroBonet/AlvaroBonet/README.md

 ![logo](https://user-images.githubusercontent.com/127202589/224312221-f61a26a9-e2df-4303-a920-7b91b83bd05b.jpg)

-Buenas, soy Alvaro Bonet, actualmente cursando 1º DAW
+Buenas, soy Alvaro Bonet, actualmente cursando 1º DAW en IMF SMART EDUCATION

 <!--
 **AlvaroBonet/AlvaroBonet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.